JasonJiangs/JasonJiangs.github.io/_pages/about.md

 In addition, I developed a deep learning model for RNA-ligand interaction prediction with [Prof. Yanjun Li](https://yanjun-li.com/index.html) at University of Florida and later participated in developing a single-cell foundation model in [Prof. Xiaojie Qiu's Lab](https://www.devo-evo.com/) at Stanford University.
-I am also working with [Han Xiao's Group](https://xiao.rice.edu/) at Rice University Chemistry for developing a robust platform for machine learning guided protein evolution.
+I am also working with [Prof. Han Xiao's Group](https://xiao.rice.edu/) at Rice University Chemistry for developing a robust platform for machine learning guided protein evolution.

 I mainly work on the intersection of machine learning and biology in a broad scope.
 I am interested in foundation